Skip to main content

 Quick search

-Search the hospital's historical admission records by name and year of birth.
+Search hospital historical admission records by name and year of birth.

 Browse around the site to discover its treasures.
 Better still, register now.
 It costs nothing, and registered users get access to more detailed information and the ability to print and download results of searches.